Hosted from Adhisthana and around the world by Jnanadhara

 Throughout the world these extraordinary people create Buddhist Centres, translate Dharma texts, teach, and make it possible for anyone, anywhere in the world to practice the Dharma.

-We hope to raise £5,000 this Triratna Day so that many more people can transform their lives and build a better world.
+Help us raise money for FutureDharma so many more people can transform their lives and build a better world.

 1. Welcome & International Metta Bhavana